California approves roadmap for carbon neutrality by 2045

 SACRAMENTO, Calif.
-(AP) — California air regulators voted Thursday to approve an ambitious plan to drastically reduce reliance on fossil fuels by changing practices in the energy, transportation and agriculture sectors, but critics say it doesn’t go far enough to combat climate change.
+(AP) — California air regulators voted unanimously Thursday to approve an ambitious plan to drastically cut reliance on fossil fuels by changing practices in the energy, transportation and agriculture sectors, but critics say it doesn’t go far enough to combat climate change.

 The plan sets out to achieve so-called carbon neutrality by 2045, meaning the state will remove as many carbon emissions from the atmosphere as it emits.
 It aims to do so in part by reducing fossil fuel demand by 86% within that time frame.

-California previously set that carbon neutrality target as a goal, but Gov. Gavin Newsom signed legislation making it a mandate earlier this year.
-He has said drastic changes are needed to position California as a global climate leader.
+California had previously set this carbon neutrality target, but Gov. Gavin Newsom signed legislation making it a mandate earlier this year.
+The Democrat has said drastic changes are needed to position California as a global climate leader.

+“We are making history here in California,” Newsom said in a statement Thursday.

 The plan does not commit the state to taking any particular actions but sets out a broad roadmap for how California can achieve its goals.
 Here are the highlights:

-Note: This story has been updated to correct the plan’s target for aviation fuel demand from electric or hydrogen sources.
-It is 20%, not 10%.